 Heat the oil in a pan, fry the spices a couple of minutes, add the vinegar and the sugar and let it simmer, stirring, for 10 minutes until the sugar is dissolved.

-Add the sieved tomato juice.
+Add the sieved tomato juice and the salt.

 Cook over moderate heat until it the chutney has the required consistency (I like it similar to the ketchup consistency).